Fox Networks Group: Formation and expansion

-In October 2014, Fox Crime (Spain) was replaced with FoxLife, with the latter's series moving primarily to Fox.
-FIC Turkey, its pay company, and Fox Turkey, its free to air company, were merged in late 2014.
+In October 2014, Fox Crime Spain was replaced with FoxLife, with the latter's series programming moving primarily to Fox.
+FIC merged its Turkey pay-TV and free-to-air operations, were merged in late 2014.
 In the third quarter of 2014, a Fox-branded channel was launched in Sweden via Com Hem.

 On November 27, 2014, FIC acquired Jan Dekker Holdings' stake of the 24Kitchen joint venture.
 FIC also closed the venture's production facility.

-In 2014, A&E Networks Italy (formed in late 2013) took full ownership of the Italian version of History TV channel from FIC Italy.
+On December 9, 2013, A&E Networks established an Italian branch and took full ownership of the Italian History channel from FIC Italy.
 In early 2014, the versions of Nat Geo Adventure in Asia and Pacific were relaunched as Nat Geo People.
-On October 1, 2015, Fox International Channels UK launched YourTV, which would target female viewers, on Freeview and YouView.
+On October 1, 2015, Fox International Channels UK launched YourTV, which would target female viewers, on Freeview and YouView, with the channel later being shut down on September 27, 2019.